JanKl/gascop-rest/README.md

 ```
 npm start
 ```
-The service will now listen on port 1234
+The service will now listen on port 1234.
+Open http://your-server:1234 in a browser to see the GUI of the web interface.